richard-shan/fabRepo/docs/lessons/week8/soldering.md

 ## Soldering

 After I milled the board, I soldered on all of my components, using my KiCAD design to help guide me.
+The soldering went pretty smoothly with the exception of the ATTiny412 chip, which I soldered backwards.
+This was fixed by pulling the chip up from the board with tweezers under a heat gun.
+I later realized that the small "dot" on the ATTiny chip had a corresponding indication on the schematic.

 <center>
 <img src="../../../pics/week8/pcb.jpg" alt="PCB 2" width="450"/>